ualison/mybox-node-react-reactnative-mongodb-BACKEND/README.md

 # node-react-reactnative-mongodb
-Project using Node, React and React-Native for an application that manager files, similar at DropBox
+MyBox is a project similar at DropBox.
+Created using Node, React and React-Native.
+This is back-end uses Node and MongoDB.